-So let's take a look at the ten most noteworthy upsets in Oscar history.
+So let's take a look at the eleven most noteworthy upsets in Oscar history.
 This list includes nominees for Best Picture, Director, and acting awards.

 One of the most infamous recent shockers took place in 2006, as Paul Haggis's ensemble piece about racial tensions in America took home the gold despite the outpouring of support for Ang Lee's touching cowboy love story.
 Almost immediately Crash suffered something of a backlash, and few people today recall it as an all-time classic, while Brokeback Mountain helped launch the serious acting careers of Jake Gyllenhaal, Anne Hathaway, and of course the late Heath Ledger.
 For the record I enjoyed both films but I didn't consider Crash a multiple-time watch.

 10. Gene Hackman (Unforgiven) over Jack Nicholson (A Few Good Men)